The Rise of Language Models in Mining Software Repositories: A Survey: Language Models Employed in MSR

-Figure~\ref{fig:lm_year} illustrates the evolution of LM adoption over time.
+Figure~\ref{fig:lm_year} illustrates the evolution of the main LM families over time.
 Between 2020 and 2022, usage was overwhelmingly dominated by encoder-only architectures from the BERT family, which accounted for nearly all reported cases (1 in 2020, 4 in 2021, and 19 in 2022), with model sizes concentrated under 0.5B parameters.
-During this period, other families appeared only in limited numbers, including early GPT-based models (1), T5 variants (6), and occasional uses of alternative architectures (4).
-This pattern continued into 2023, with BERT-family models remaining clearly dominant (26 uses).
-However, that year marked a turning point: T5-based models began to gain traction (13 uses), particularly in code-related tasks, while decoder-only families (i.e., Llama and GPT) became more prominent, reflecting a shift toward generative paradigms.
+During this period, other families appeared only in limited numbers, including early GPT-based models (4), T5 variants (6), and occasional uses of alternative architectures (4).
+This pattern continued into 2023, with BERT-family models remaining clearly dominant (29 uses).
+However, that year marked a turning point: T5-based models gained traction (14 uses), particularly in code-related tasks, while decoder-only families (i.e., Llama and GPT) began to emerge, reflecting an early shift toward generative paradigms.
 By 2024, the landscape had become more diverse.
-Although BERT-family models remained widely used (24 uses), their dominance decreased as GPT-family models emerged as one of the most prevalent categories (26 uses), largely driven by the adoption of proprietary systems such as GPT-3.5 and GPT-4.
-At the same time, several new open-weight and instruction-tuned families gained visibility, including Llama and Mistral, alongside a strong presence of T5 and Flan-T5 variants (15 uses).
-Although models under 0.5B parameters were still the most frequently used (40 uses), models of unknown size, mostly closed or API-based LLMs, increased substantially to 28 uses.
+Although BERT-family models remained widely used (37 uses), their dominance decreased as GPT-family models emerged as one of the most prevalent categories (32 uses), largely driven by the adoption of proprietary systems such as GPT-3.5 and GPT-4.
+At the same time, several new open-weight and instruction-tuned families gained visibility, including Llama and Mistral, alongside a strong presence of T5 and Flan-T5 variants (17 uses).
+Although models under 0.5B parameters were still the most frequently used (60 uses), models of unknown size, mostly closed or API-based LLMs, increased substantially to 34 uses.
 This diversification continued in 2025.
-GPT-family models remained highly prevalent (17 uses) but were now part of a broader ecosystem encompassing Llama, Mistral, Claude, DeepSeek, Gemini, and Qwen.
-In contrast, the use of traditional encoder-only models, such as BERT, dropped (9 uses).
-Overall, these findings highlight a clear transition from small, encoder-centric approaches to a diverse ecosystem of large, generative, and instruction-tuned LMs.
+GPT-family models remained the most prevalent (69 uses), while BERT-family models also maintained a strong presence (61 uses), coexisting with a broad ecosystem that included Llama (45 uses), DeepSeek (15), T5 (11), Qwen (11), Claude (10), Mistral (9), and Gemini (7).
+The trend persisted into 2026, with GPT (15 uses), Llama (13), and BERT (11) remaining among the most frequently adopted families.
+Overall, these findings highlight a clear transition from an ecosystem initially dominated by small encoder-based models to one characterized by the coexistence of encoder-only architectures and a diverse range of large, generative, and instruction-tuned LMs.